nakov/Practical-Cryptography-for-Developers-Book/encryption-symmetric-and-asymmetric.md

 ### Public Keys

-Message **decryption** and **signature verification** is done by the **public key**.
+Message **decryption** and **signature verification** is done using the **public key**.
 Public keys are by design public information \(not a secret\).
 It is mathematically infeasible to calculate the private key from its corresponding public key.

-In many systems the **public key** is encapsulated in a **digital certificate**, which binds certain identity \(e.g. person or Internet domain name\) to certain public key.
+In many systems the **public key** is encapsulated in a **digital certificate**, which binds a certain identity \(e.g. person or Internet domain name\) to a certain public key.
 In blockchain systems public keys are usually published as parts of the blockchain transactions to help identify who has signed each transaction.
 In systems like PGP and SSH the public key is downloaded from the server once \(after manual user verification\) and is remembered for further use.

 **Example** of 256-bit public key: